GavinLIgy/GavinLI.github.io/_pages/cv.md

   * Developing strong problem-solving skills, and experience with FPGA design and simulation tools.
   * Working effectively both independently and as part of a team in a fast-paced and dynamic research environment.
   * Supervisor: Dr. Sophie Dupuis

-* May 2019 --- May 2020: Post-Quantum Cryptographic Hardware Design
-  * Final Year Project - City University of Hong Kong, Hong Kong
-  * Implemented a quantum-resistant cryptographic algorithm named as the Binary Ring LWE algorithm (BRLWE) in C, accelerated by an optimized NTT multiplication algorithm.
-  * Conducted a hardware/software co-design, resulting in an SoC platform called Brlwesoc with UART port and the BRLWE C program running on.
-  * Implemented the Brlwesoc on Lattice iCE40-HX8K FPGA board.
-Space, timing analysis and accuracy analysis are performed and the comparison on different parameter sets of the BRLWE is presented and discussed.
-  * Supervisor: Prof. Ray Cheung

 Selected Awards
 ======